sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======

--   Unit tests for animation in blender driver applications.
-Including:

-    -   Get rid of the logging.

 -   Move the classes out of the unittest application into a sub-directory, and move the unit tests themselves into a sub-sub-directory probably.